gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 In an [Apache Spark](https://spark.apache.org/) Dataset sometimes you *must* carry around a Java Class that is impossible to serialize (eg: a Proto Object) or that you can't simply modify (eg: it is part of an external package).
 You might have tried the Kryo serializer, but with no luck.
-There are actually 2 solutiosn to this:
+There are actually 2 solutions to this:

 * the good old Java Serialization, with a little twist, and
 * an Apache Spark user defined type.

-## Our Problem class
+## The Unserializable class

 Let say we have a problem class named `DifficultToSerializeClass`.
 This class may be a Proto class, or something that neither the Kryo nor the Java Serializer likes.